Kiruna Church: Relocation of the church

 In August 2025, due to the expansion of the Kiruna Mine, the church was moved to a location adjacent to the cemetery a distance of about 5 km.
 The 40×40×37 meter, 672.4 ton church was moved to its current location by two 28-axle SPMTs (48 ton capacity per axle) over two days, 19-20 August 2025.
 It was broadcast live by Sveriges Television as slow TV.
+News of the move was reported by international press, including the BBC, The Guardian, and the Financial Times, and The Wall Street Journal published a feature article with photography by Klaus Thymann.
+The move was performed by Dutch transport firm Mammoet.

 Church building

 Kiruna Church is one of Sweden's largest wooden buildings.
 The church's design has been significantly influenced by Sami huts and Norwegian stave churches.
 The building's exterior is neo-Gothic, the interior has national romanticism elements, and the altarpiece is Art Nouveau.
 Kiruna Church's plan was made up of simple forms in geometry.
 The building's plan displayed an open and spacious square design, with elevated and symmetrical triangular forms.

 Exterior

 Kiruna Church reflects the possibilities of the carpentry industry by expressing elements of the Shingle style.
 As the church is covered with continuous wooden shingle cladding, the walls and the roof have a similar appearance.
 The roof of the building almost stretches down to the ground and is ornamented by twelve gilded, cast bronze figures by the sculptor Christian Eriksson which depict twelve different emotional states.